 eWallets

 eWallets are becoming increasingly popular among South African traders due to their speed and ease of use.
-Options like PayPal are commonly accepted by Forex brokers.
+Forex brokers commonly accept options like PayPal.
 For those preferring local solutions, platforms such as Ozow and SnapScan provide secure and efficient payment services tailored to the South African market.

 Cryptocurrency